HiRoFa/quickjs_es_runtime/README.md

 **DISCLAIMER: This project is not yet what I would call "Battle Tested", use at your own risk.**

+An example on how to embed a script engine in rust using this lib can be found here: https://github.com/andrieshiemstra/ScriptExtensionLayerExample

 quickjs_runtime focuses purely on making [quickjs](https://bellard.org/quickjs/) easy to use and does not add any additional features, that's where these projects come in:
 * TypeScript support can be added by using [typescript_utils](https://github.com/HiRoFa/typescript_utils)
 * A more feature-rich (e.g. fetch api support, http based module loader and much more) runtime: [GreenCopperRuntime](https://github.com/HiRoFa/GreenCopperRuntime).